mattetti/bugsnag-ios/README.md

 Installation & Setup
 --------------------

-Include all files in the `Bugsnag Notifier` folder in your Xcode project.
+Include all files in the `Bugsnag Plugin` folder in your Xcode project.

 Import the `Bugsnag.h` file into your application delegate.